lochness-labs/facebook-ingestion/README.md

 - Every 55 minutes, between 6 and 20, from Mondays to Fridays
 - At 10, on Saturdays and Sundays

+## License

+This project is licensed under the **Apache License 2.0**.

+See [LICENSE](LICENSE) for more information.

+## Acknowledgements

-## Open source libraries used in this project
+Many thanks to the mantainers of the open source libraries used in this project:

 - Serverless Framework: https://github.com/serverless/serverless
 - Serverless Glue: https://github.com/toryas/serverless-glue